google/WebFundamentals/src/content/en/fundamentals/app-install-banners/index.md

 ## Determine if the app was successfully installed {: #appinstalled }

-To determine if the app was successfully added to the users home screen _after_ they accepted the prompt, you can listen for the `appinstalled` event.
+To determine if the app was successfully added to the user's home screen _after_ they accepted the prompt, you can listen for the `appinstalled` event.

     window.addEventListener('appinstalled', (evt) => {